 In fact, forget migration and forget ‘average’ age; in 1964 a Swift was found dying in Oxford some 16 years after it was first ringed as an adult, making it likely to be around 18 years old.
 It is calculated that in this birds lifetime it flew an incredible 4 million miles and if that number means little to you, reconsider it now; 4 million miles is the same as flying to the moon and back 8 times.

 When I said that Swifts do everything on the wing, it was literal.
 They will bathe (by gliding very slowly in heavy rain), mate (the only bird to do so) and of course eat.
 When it comes to food, Swifts eat an astronomical amount, a dietary requirement of such an energetic life.
 They will choose to fly at different altitudes to feed on varying species of prey; anything from gnats, beetles, aphids, ladybirds, flies, moths, mosquitoes, locusts, and airborne spiders drifting on wind-powered spun threads.
 When feeding young, Swifts have been recorded disgorging up to 40 meals per day to their young, collecting and consuming anywhere between 20,000 and 50,000 insects every 24 hours, packing them into a dense bolus weighing around a gram, each a concoction of anywhere between 300 and 1000 prey items.
 Food for both the adults and young must be often, plentiful and protein rich, though especially for the young; one of these Swift-specific parasites I mentioned earlier is particularly bothersome for the young.
 Louse flies are wingless parasites unlike any other purely on size alone; these huge creatures are the equivalent of having 10cm lobsters or crabs crawling around our skin and each blood meal these parasites take from a young Swift would be roughly the equivalent of what we ourselves could donate in a quarter of a blood donor session.
 The Young need all of the energy they can get, for at around a month old they start to do ‘press-ups’ in the nest, lifting themselves up by pushing down on their wings; a rudimentary exercise to prepare strong wings for a life of flight.
-Every part of this bird is designed for that flight, the feet are very powerful but only designed for catching prey, not for standing.
+Every part of this bird is designed for that flight, the feet are very powerful but not designed for catching prey nor for standing.
 The long, narrow wings are superbly adapted for fast continuous flight though not so much for slow gliding or a great deal of manoeuvrability whilst the forked tail is closed to a point in flight to allow for maximum efficiency.
 These little birds really are machine-like in their design, proving that no design is as efficient and as honed as that in nature.

 Food isn’t always abundant of course, in fact Swifts really struggle to feed in rain.
 Thankfully then, their machine-like design extends beyond merely flight.
 Swifts are fantastic meteorologists, capable of detecting even the finest fluctuations in air pressure and moisture to the point where they are well ahead of the game; they don’t need to sit around waiting until the weather closes in.
 Thanks to this innate early-warning mechanism, Swifts can happily negate weather systems, travelling great distances to traverse cloud and rain.
 This seemingly weightless bird deploys another tactic too; it flies into a headwind to reach more clement climes on the fringes of weather patterns and so never over-extending its flight, never going miles and miles further than it has to, to find the next meal.
 Of course in Britain, if we get bad weather, it can often be nation-wide.
 No bother; surveys have recorded Swifts leaving gathering points in London to conduct foraging trips over Norfolk and the east coast, above the North Sea and even as far as Germany to raid the abundance of insect life often gathered en masse at the rear of an occluded front.
 A simple 600 mile round trip for a square meal.
 Not bad.
 Still, what about the needs of those chicks and parents on the nest?
 Well, Swifts have a remarkable and unique way of surviving bad weather and food shortages.
 Their eggs survive chilling at any stage of development, allowing the parents to spend more time away from the nest foraging.
 This alone would kill the embryos of any other bird.
 Egg development will grind to a halt until a parent returns, though this often extends the incubation period by some four to five days.
 What if the eggs have already hatched though?
 Again, Swifts have it covered.
 Unlike most young birds, young Swifts can go for relatively long periods without feeding and if the parents have gone further afield (for instance on one of those 600 mile feeding excursions, which they need to survive themselves) then they have another remarkable trick up their wings.
 The young can reduce their metabolic rate and induce a semi-torpid state, becoming almost entirely inactive and markedly colder.
 Surviving on fat reserves, the young Swifts can remain in this state for several days.